Evernote/evernote-sdk-java/README.md

 Including the SDK in your project
 ---------------------------------

-**The evernote-api artifact should be published in the Maven Central Repository shortly.
-Until then, you can run 'mvn install' to build the SDK and install the artifact into your local Maven repository.**

 The easiest way to incorporate the SDK into your Java project is to use Maven.
 If you're using Maven already, simply add a new dependency to your pom.xml:

     <dependency>